ILLIXR/ILLIXR/README.md

 <SUP>1</SUP> Source is hosted in an external repository under the [ILLIXR project][7].
 <BR><SUP>2</SUP> Source is in the main ILLIXR [repository][38] under plugins.

+Some components, such as eye tracking and reconstruction are available as standalone components and are in the process of being integrated.

 We continue to refine and add new components and implementations.
 Many of the current components of ILLIXR were developed by domain experts and obtained from